How to Increase Blood Flow to the Brain

 It’s well known that high blood pressure is dangerous and increases the risk of stroke, but low blood pressure is generally regarded as unproblematic.

-However, this is untrue — when blood pressure is low, blood literally can’t make its way into the brain sufficiently to feed your brain cells.
+However, this is not true — when blood pressure is low, blood literally can’t make its way into the brain sufficiently to feed your brain cells.

 This inevitably affects brain function and increases your risk for neurodegenerative disorders.